beakerbrowser/unwalled.garden/_md/docs/how-does-it-work.md

-## How does Unwalled.Garden work!?
+## How does Unwalled.Garden work?

 ### Souped-up RSS

 Unwalled.Garden is a kind of "Souped up [RSS](https://en.wikipedia.org/wiki/RSS)."
 Every user has a website; they publish their content as files; they subscribe to each others' sites; and that's it!
-It's conceptually similar to Twitter but as a files protocol.

-While RSS was primarily for blogging, Unwalled.Garden includes a variety of data types for many kinds of use-cases.
-These data types are spread across many JSON files which live at pre-defined paths.
-Desktop or mobile clients sync the files into a database which they can query to run their application.
+While RSS was primarily for blogging, Unwalled.Garden includes data types for many kinds of use-cases.
+These data types are spread across many JSON files which have pre-defined schemas.

 <aside>
 The Unwalled.Garden has three principles: